 •Supports balanced estrogen levels

-•Boosts testosterone and promotes muscle growth in both men and women
+•Boosts male hormones and promotes muscle growth in both men and women

 •Anti-fatigue and to promote cardiovascular health, lowering LDL and vLDL cholesterol